sarahwylie/Scheduler/README.md

 https://sarahwylie.github.io/Scheduler/

 ##Contribution
-Made with heart and cold_sweat by Sarah Wylie
+Made with :heart: and :cold_sweat: by Sarah Wylie